Adnaviria: Characteristics

-Viruses in Adnaviria infect hyperthermophilic archaea and have linear, double-stranded DNA (dsDNA) genomes ranging from about 16 to 56 kilobase pairs in length.
+Viruses in Adnaviria infect hyperthermophilic and acidophilic archaea and have linear, double-stranded DNA (dsDNA) genomes that range from about 16 to 56 kilobase pairs in length.
 The ends of their genomes contain inverted terminal repeats.
-Notably, their genomes exist in A-form, also called A-DNA.
-A-form is proposed to be an adaptation allowing DNA survival under extreme conditions since their hosts are hyperthermophiles and acidophiles microorganisms from the archaea domain.
-Furthermore, Adnaviria viruses have high genome redundancy, an adaptation mechanism to survive such extreme environments.

-The creation of genomic A-DNA is caused by an interaction with major capsid protein (MCP) dimers, which, during virion assembly, cover pre-genomic B-DNA to form a helical nucleoprotein complex containing genomic A-DNA.
+Their genomes exist in A-form, also called A-DNA, a type of DNA that has a compact right-handed helix with more base pairs per turn than B-form DNA.
+The creation of genomic A-DNA is caused by an interaction with major capsid protein (MCP) dimers, which, during virion assembly, cover pre-genomic B-DNA to form a helical nucleoprotein complex that contains genomic A-DNA.
+The A-form genome may be an adaptation to allow DNA survival under extreme conditions.

 The nucleoprotein helix is composed of asymmetric units of two MCPs.
-For rudiviruses, this is a homodimer, whereas for lipothrixviruses and tristromaviruses, it is a heterodimer of paralogous MCPs.
-The MCPs of viruses in Adnaviria contain a folded structure consisting of a type of alpha-helix bundle that contains four helices called the SIRV2 fold, named after the virus of the same name, Sulfolobus islandicus rod-shaped virus 2 (SIRV2).
+For rudiviruses, this is homodimer, a molecule formed by the bonding of two identical MCPs.
+For lipothrixviruses and tristromaviruses, it is heterodimer, a molecule formed by the bonding of two different MCPs that are paralogous, i.e. the result of a gene duplication event.
+The MCPs of viruses in Adnaviria contain a folded structure that consists of a type of alpha-helix bundle that contains four helices, called the SIRV2 fold and named after Sulfolobus islandicus rod-shaped virus 2 (SIRV2).
+The four-helix bundle is found at the end (C-terminus) of the protein while the beginning (N-terminus) of the protein has an extended α-helical arm that wraps tightly around the dsDNA genome to change it to A-form.
 Variations in the protein structure exist, but the same base structure is retained in all adnaviruses.

 Adnaviruses have filamentous virions, i.e. they are long, thin, and cylindrical.
-Lipothrixviruses have flexible virions about 900 nanometers (nm) in length and 24 nm in width in which the nucleoprotein helix is surrounded by a lipid envelope.
+Lipothrixviruses and ungulaviruses have flexible virions about 410–2,200 nanometers (nm) in length and 24–38 nm in width in which the nucleoprotein helix is surrounded by a lipid envelope.
 Tristromaviruses, about 400 by 32 nm, likewise have flexible virions with an envelope, and they contain an additional protein sheath layer between the nucleoprotein complex and the envelope.
-Rudviruses have stiff, rod-like virions about 600–900 by 23 nm.
-At both ends of the virion, lipothrixviruses have mop- or claw-like structures connected to a collar, whereas rudiviruses and tristromaviruses have plugs at each end from which bundles of thin filaments emanate.
+Rudviruses have stiff, non-enveloped, rod-like virions about 600–900 by 23 nm.
+At both ends of the virion, lipothrixviruses and ungulaviruses have mop- or claw-like structures connected to a collar, whereas rudiviruses and tristromaviruses have plugs at each end from which bundles of thin filaments emanate.